davesade/luxtrain/README.md

 git checkout -b love master
 ```

->**Tip:** There is no simple winning strategy about branching.
+>**Tip:** There is no single winning strategy about branching.
 GitHub workflow is heavily relying on a fact, that each developer commits to it's own branch, push it into main branch (master or main feature branch) and then raise a pull request.
 In case of small changes or quick bugfixes, you might easily delete a branch, after you fix your issue (typically SIR fixes), however in case of feature branches, it is recommended to keep it for easier tracking.

-Do not forget to commit and push your changes, when you are done working:
+Do not forget to add and commit and push your changes, when you are done working:
 ```
+git add .
 git commit -m "Second commit"
 git push origin love
 ```